New Kitchen Counter Isn't Smooth After Install

-Then he said it still needed to be sealed, and put on sealer and told us not to mess with it for 8 hours.
+Then he said it still needed to be sealed, put on the sealer, and told us not to mess with it for 8 hours.

 The shiny smooth surface of the granite slab you saw in the showroom is exactly how a properly polished granite countertop should be.

-A granite sealer will ONLY slow down the rate of absorption to help prevent staining.
-For some reason
+is to slow down the rate of liquid absorption to help prevent staining.

 And 10 minutes is a really long time.
 Most often the sealer only needs to dwell for 2-5 minutes.

 Thus, in addition to the existing issues you probably now have granite sealer stuck to the countertop surface... it should only be below